-The course aims to build knowledge in common analytical techniques used in immunology: chiefly, immunohistology and flow cytometry.
+The course aims to build knowledge in common analytical techniques used in immunology: immunohistology and flow cytometry.
 It will teach how to stain tissue samples using immunofluorescence and immunohistochemistry, as well analyze single cell suspensions via flow cytometry.
 Additionally, methods in proper image/data quantification/analysis will be taught.
 The course will also cover the various applications of these techniques and will include lectures, tutorials and practicum sessions.

 Using lectures, tutorials and practicum laboratory sessions the course will cover:

 Immunohistology - historical uses of immunohistochemistry, how it complements other techniques, tissue preparation, fixation and processing and staining techniques.
 These practical topics will be combined with theory on the architecture of different immune tissues (spleen, lymph node, small intestine), as well as inflamed/diseased tissues (kidneys, spinal cord).